Wednesday, July 31, 2013

 Labels: Aaron Hernandez, Alex Rodriguez, ESPN, ESPN FC, FOX, Google, Johnny Manziel, Kobe Bryant, LA Galaxy, Landon Donovan, Major League Soccer, MLB, MLS, NCAA, NFL, Robbie Rogers, Ryan Braun, Tiger Woods

 Sports fan.
-Love stats, research, social media.
+Love stats, research, social media, marketing.
 Athlete on the side.